 If you notice discrepancies between the KPIs in Traffic Sources vs. Sales Overview, it’s because:

-- Traffic Overview is based on visits–specifically, the revenue from any visits from the selected date range.
+- Traffic Sources is based on visits–specifically, the revenue from any visits from the selected date range.

 - Sales Overview is based on revenue from the selected date range, regardless of when the visit happened.